-For Non-SUSE OSs, note that the included profiles are community supplied and not officially supported by SUSESUSE.
+For Non-SUSE operating systems the included profiles are community supplied.
+They are not officially supported by SUSE.

 19.4.3.
 OpenSCAP Content Files

 OpenSCAP uses SCAP content files to define test rules.
 These content files are created based on the XCCDF or OVAL standards.
 In addition to the SCAP Security Guide, you can download publicly available content files and customize it to your requirements.
 You can install the SCAP Security Guide package for default content file templates.
 Alternatively, if you are familiar with XCCDF or OVAL, you can create your own content files.